Keepin' it real.

 Sports Stars: this can be a bit tricky as where you may be within legal rights portraying an actual person (as long as you aren’t using a copyrighted photograph) you may be infringing on the team’s brand they play for.
 As long as the work is transformative (and you do not include the team name/logo) then you should be within acceptable limits and safe to print.

 An unofficial gig poster is usually created to profit off a bands brand that is often sold outside the music venue in parking lots.
 This is a common practice and enforced at various levels depending on the venue and the band feelings on it.
 Some bands don’t care and view it as fan art as long as the artist is not infringing on the band’s brand.

 For example: using the full band name, logo, images, etc. on the poster would infringe on copyright law.
 We disagree with these types of posters as we, and many other designers we know, have put in time creating relationships with bands and/or the venues.
 So for someone to profit in the parking lot – we feel devalues the business we’re in.
 We also do not want to be in the business of knowing which venues and bands allow and which do not.
 So our policy is to not allow any unofficial posters to be printed at the studio, commercially or during open studio, unless you have permission from both the band and venue.
 Proof is required, no exceptions.

-Ink Lounge values creativity and understands that we are all inspired by a great many things.
-We will continue to encourage everyone to express their creativity, but at the same time we do need to uphold rights for all artists.
-We realize this may conflict with some folks' interpretations of copyright law, and where we are always up for a conversation, we ultimately have the right to create and enforce our own policy.
-We do not wish to be difficult on this – but we feel it is our obligation as graphic designers, screen printer, and instructors – to educate people in best practices and uphold what we believe to be fair for all.
+Ink Lounge values creativity and understands that we are all inspired by a great many things and will continue to encourage everyone to express their creativity.
+But at the same time I do need to uphold rights for all artists.
+I realize this may conflict with some folks' interpretations of copyright law, and where I am always up for a conversation, I ultimately have the right to create and enforce this policy.
+I do not wish to be difficult on this – but I do feel it is our obligation as a graphic designer, screen printer, and instructor – to educate people in best practices and uphold what I believe to be fair for all.